alhadimohammed/SmallProgram/README.md

   - A Program to Choose a Random Image Every Time You Reload The Page
   - A Program That Displays a Message When You Click Button
   - A Program That Changes The Main Color OF The Page
-  - A Program
+  - A Program Convert Text to Slig
-  - A Program
+  - A Program Interacive Button
-  - A Program
+  - A Program Get Repo Name
+    - A Program That Gives him A Person's Name ON Github and Gives you All The Repo Names For That Person
   - A Program
   - A Program
   - A Program